pippinbarr/cart253-2020/topics/object-oriented-programming/inheritance-activity.md

 `Vehicle.js`
 1. Define a `move()` method
-2. Add the two velocity to properties to the two position properties
+2. Add the two velocity properties to the two position properties

 ---